-Suriname, Netherlands Antilles

 Aruba (with effect from 1 January 1986)

 The Netherlands Antilles has ceased to exist as an autonomous country within the Kingdom of the Netherlands with effect from 10 October 2010.
 Since that date, the Kingdom of the Netherlands consists of four autonomous countries: The Netherlands (European part and Caribbean part), Aruba, Curaçao and Sint Maarten.
 For more details see footnote 4, in section II of SOLAS 1974..
 The Convention applies as follows:

-Lincenterion
+Effective from

-) 20 November 1967
+The Netherlands (European part)) 20 November 1967

-) 10 October 2010
+Caribbean part of the Netherlands) 10 October 2010

-) 1 January 1986
+Aruba) 1 January 1986

-) 10 October 2010
+Curaçao) 10 October 2010

-) 10 October 2010
+Sint Maarten) 10 October 2010

-))))